 Also note that this is a self-guided seasonal hike (May through October) that is anything but solitary, as there are typically many others on the trail.

-Tours that Include Lysefjord and Pulpit Rock Adventure
+Intineraries with Lysefjord and Pulpit Rock Adventure

 There are nearly 1,200 fjords along Norway's western coast and this trip covers the cream of the crop — Lysefjord, Sognefjord, and Geirangerfjord — using a mix of fun travel modes to amp up the adventure factor.
 These majestic gems provide the setting for activities like hiking, biking, and sea kayaking.
 You'll explore everything from tiny fjord-side villages to diverse cities like Oslo, Bergen, Ålesund, and Trondheim.